Dogwalker-kryt/Nospecialcharacters-esso-lang/README.md

 **about**
 Every Special character:
 , . ; : ( ) / [ ] = ! - _ * + # ' and so on
-is reaplaced with the name of the charakter in caps:
+is reaplaced with the name of the charakter in caps so print("Hello world")
-so:
-print("Hello world")

-is going to:
+is going to
 print BRACKET QUOT Hello world QUOT BRACKET